-Ubisoft Toronto technical art director Alexander Bereznyak talked about the innovative animation technology IK Rig.
-This solution allows to build incredibly intricate animations for various characters automatically.
-Check out the videos.
-It’s pure magic.
+Ubisoft Toronto technical art director Alexander Bereznyak talked about the innovative animation technology IK Rig, which allows to build intricate automatic animations for your characters.

 My passion for making games started with 3D Studio Max – a gift from a friend of mine.
 I was born in Ukraine, and learning English version of professional 3D software package was pretty much like learning astrophysics in Aramaic.
 Solving this puzzle became an obsession; it was better than any book or video game.
 I wasn’t just learning 3D Studio Max; I was discovering a new method of making art.
 And I still have my wonderful renders of the chrome sphere over the checkered field to remind me of my obsession.